399Hong/HomePage/README.md

     - Development Technologies
          - Python🐍

-2. A **library website** that features authentication, book search, book review and book registration.
+2. A **library website** that supports authentication, book search, book review and book registration.
 This can be found [here](https://github.com/399Hong/Library).
     - Development Technologies
         - Flask
         - SQLAlchemy